PingOne Advanced Identity Cloud

 3. Perform one of the following actions:

-• To deactivate a federation provider, click the ellipsis icon () to the right of an active federation provider, then click Deactivate.
+• To deactivate a federation IdP, click the ellipsis icon () to the right of an active federation IdP, then click Deactivate.

-• To activate a federation provider, click the ellipsis icon () to the right of a deactivated federation provider, then click Activate.
+• To activate a federation IdP, click the ellipsis icon () to the right of a deactivated federation IdP, then click Activate.

-4. Run a series of promotions to move the updated configuration to your staging and production environments.
+4. Run a series of promotions to move the updated configuration to your UAT[3], staging, and production environments.

-If you have set up Microsoft Azure AD or AD FS as a federation provider, you must create and use a new client secret before the old one expires.
+Most IdPs force you to rotate the client secrets they generate by setting an expiry on the secret.
+To ensure that federated access continues uninterrupted,you must create and configure a new client secret before the old one expires.
 If the client secret is stored in an ESV, you can rotate it by creating a new secret version.

 • For Azure AD, add a new client secret to the application.